Babelvis/ansible-library-demo/readme.md

     # actions
     if action == 'get':
-        # only get from api that is in the list
+        # only get from API that is in the list
         characterList = demoApi.list()
         if (character in characterList):
             result['number'] = demoApi.get(character)